How the Yandex.Direct auction works

 VCG auction rules are used to determine the click price in blocks on the first page of Yandex search, as well as on YAN search sites.
 Here we'll describe how click price is calculated for the premium placement block.

-Each of the four advertisers who won a spot in the block will get 65% (or more) of the maximum possible number of clicks on their ads.
+Each of the four advertisers who won a spot in the block will get a traffic volume of 65 units.
 Advertisers don't have to compete for this baseline level of traffic.
 The price for this minimum amount of traffic is determined by the bid of the fifth competitor who didn't make it into the block (in this case, 2 RUB per click).

-The three advertisers with the highest bids are guaranteed to get the additional 10% of traffic (in relation to the advertiser in fourth position).
+The three advertisers with the highest bids are guaranteed to get the additional 10 units of traffic volume (compared to the advertiser in the fourth position).
 The fourth advertiser competes with them in the auction for these clicks.
-So in this example, the fourth advertiser's bid of 3 RUB determines the price for that additional 10% of clicks.
+In this example, the fourth advertiser's bid of 3 RUB determines the price for that additional 10 units of traffic volume.

-The two advertisers with the highest bids are guaranteed to get the additional 10% of click traffic that ads in first and second position get.
-The third advertiser's bid in this case determines the actual competition for this additional traffic.
-So the third advertiser's bid of 5 rubles determines the price for that additional 10% of clicks.
+The additional 10 units of traffic allow the advertiser to move up from third place to second place (the two advertisers with the highest bids are guaranteed to get this traffic).
+In this case, the third advertiser's bid determines the actual competition for this additional traffic.
+The third advertiser's bid of 5 RUB determines the price for that additional traffic volume.

-CPC is not calculated separately based on whether a click is "baseline" or "additional," however.
-Yandex.Direct calculates the average bid based on the principle that the main traffic should not get more expensive as one ascends into higher positions.
-When calculating click price, Yandex.Direct uses clickability coefficients for ad block positions.
+Bids not calculated separately based on whether a click is "baseline" or "additional," however.
+Yandex.Direct calculates the average bid based on the principle that the main share of traffic should not get more expensive as one ascends into higher display locations.
+When calculating click price, Yandex.Direct uses the clickability coefficients for display positions.
 This coefficient is not constant; it changes over time and in relation to different search terms.

 - How CPC is calculated

-Let's say that there are four positions with clickability coefficients X1, X2, X3, X4 and five advertisers are competing for positions within the block (with ad bids of Bid1 ...
-Bid5, with clickability forecasts for a specific impression of CTR1 ...
-CTR5).
-In this case, the click price will be calculated as follows:
+If an ad block has 4 display positions with clickability coefficients X1, X2, X3, and X4, and 5 advertisers compete for impressions in the block (with ad bids of Bid1 ...
+Bid5, and the clickability forecast for these ads for a specific impression is CTR1 ...
+CTR5), then the click price will be calculated using the following formulas:

 The CTR forecast for ads in the block will be used to calculate click price.
 If bids and quality coefficients are the same across all ads, then the ad with the highest CTR forecast will get the top position.

-GSP auction rules are used to determine the click price in Yandex search blocks starting on the second page, on the “All ads” page, as well as on YAN content sites and in ad exchanges.
+GSP auction rules are used to determine the click price in Yandex search blocks starting from the second page, on the “All ads” page, on YAN content sites, and in ad exchanges.
 The click price is determined by the rate set by the closest competitor.

 The number one advertiser will get the first position.
 Their ad will get the maximum possible traffic for the given keyword.
 Every click on that ad will cost 7 rubles.